 It serves as the largest and the most developed city in the old Bendel State.

-Edo State is an oil producing state, a status that is common to all the south-south states and the Niger Delta states.
+Edo State is an oil-producing state, a status that is common to all the south-south states and the Niger Delta states.

 But her producing capacity isn’t well pronounced compared to her sister states like Rivers and Delta.

-This relics are a tourist attraction to the city and that helps its tourism sector grow palmy.
+These relics are a tourist attraction to the city and that helps its tourism sector grow palmy.

-The city has a population of about 1.2 million people and the rising economy of the city can attribute some its success to that population.
+The city has a population of about 1.2 million people and the rising economy of the city can attribute some of its success to that population.

 Akwa Ibom State (GDP: $11,179 Billion)